• Art Magazine

 Disorder as a silent stress factor

-While some romantize the idea of "creative chaos" , science shows: an untidy environment can increase mirrors This subtle load often leads to a negative spiral - disorder creates stress, which in turn minimizes the ability to create order.
+While some romanticize the idea of "creative chaos ," science shows that a messy environment can raise cortisol levels and act as a constant stressor.
+This subtle strain often leads to a negative spiral—disorder creates stress, which in turn minimizes the ability to create order.

 Researchers at Princeton University found that a restless environment has a negative impact on concentration , since the spirit of too many visual stimuli is overwhelmed.
 However, it should be noted: A certain level of controlled disorder can be able to promote creativity, but as soon as the chaos overhands, this effect turns into the opposite.